 In addition, the Group’s activities must face a context of rising inflation, the development and recovery of specific professional skills, increasingly extreme weather events that emphasise the relevance of environmental sustainability plus infrastructure maintenance and resilience, along with the growing role of digital and connectedness in infrastructure.

 Redefining the governance and reviewing the organisation of the FS Group are prerequisites for achieving the challenging goals that Ferrovie dello Stato has set for itself.
 The new organisational structure shall enhance the potential of the various Group companies and their synergies.

-The four new business Hubs will be homogeneous in terms of their mission and objectives.
+The four new business units will be homogeneous in terms of their mission and objectives.
 They will play a crucial role in developing an increasingly-integrated and sustainable infrastructure and mobility system for the benefit of the country.
 In order to proceed along this pathway, a revision of the regulatory framework, consistent with the Group’s objectives, is crucial.
-The holding company shall perform the function of policy, coordination, strategic and financial control over the parent companies of the sector, which will in turn carry out a coordinating and operational control function over the companies belonging to the Hub.
-The four operational Hubs interact with a new International Directorate, tasked with coordinating all the Group’s foreign activities.
+The holding company shall perform the function of policy, coordination, strategic and financial control over the parent companies of the sector, which will in turn carry out a coordinating and operational control function over the companies belonging to the unit.
+The four operational units interact with a new International Directorate, tasked with coordinating all the Group’s foreign activities.

-The complete expression of the full potential of the four Hubs will be realised through specific enabling factors such as digital innovation, with its ability to connect people and freight, along with our people, as bearers of ever-increasing talent, excellence and skills.
+The complete expression of the full potential of the four units will be realised through specific enabling factors such as digital innovation, with its ability to connect people and freight, along with our people, as bearers of ever-increasing talent, excellence and skills.

 Energy and ecological transition, along with an international presence, are concepts that will accompany the entire growth path of the new Group structure until 2031 under the new Industrial Plan.